RiddhiBhowmick/Financial-Sentiment-analysis-using-Bidirectional_LSTM/README.md

 # Financial-Sentiment-analysis-using-Bidirectional_LSTM

 Project Overview:-
-Enhancing Financial Sentiment Analysis Using Combined FiQA and Financial PhraseBank Datasets Workings:-
+Enhancing Financial Sentiment Analysis Using Combined FiQA and Financial PhraseBank Datasets.

+Workings:-
 (i) Data analysis
 (ii) Up-sampling the data to address class imbalance.
 Initially the class "negative" data was less than 1000.
 For the model to give better prediction all the classes needs to be balanced.